Assam-Mizoram border row: Six Assam Police personnel killed, 50 injured in clashes; Shah speaks to CMs | Politics

 - India

-At least six Assam police personnel were killed and 50 others, including an SP, injured in clashes on Monday in a sudden escalation of the border dispute between Assam and Mizoram that also saw the two chief ministers engaging in a public spat, blaming each other's police for the violence and seeking the Centre's intervention.
+At least six Assam Police personnel were killed and 50 others, including an SP, injured as Assam and Mizoram police personnel allegedly opened fire on each other on Monday in a sudden escalation of the border dispute that also saw the two chief ministers engaging in a public spat over the the violence and seeking the Centre's intervention.

 Union Home Minister Amit Shah spoke to the chief ministers of Assam and Mizoram, Himanta Biswa Sarma and Zoramthanga respectively, and urged them to ensure peace along the disputed border and find an amicable settlement.